DeSean Jackson: Early life

 Jackson was born in Los Angeles, and grew up in the Crenshaw neighborhood of Los Angeles of the city.
 Jackson is the son of Bill and Gayle Jackson, and his oldest brother, Byron, is a former San Jose State wide receiver who spent two seasons on the Kansas City Chiefs' practice squad.
-His father was hospitalized with pancreatic cancer during the Eagles run in the 2009 playoffs, and died on May 14, 2009.
+His father was hospitalized with pancreatic cancer during the Eagles run in the 2009 playoffs, and passed away on May 14, 2009.
 He attended Long Beach Polytechnic High School, the same high school as future Philadelphia Eagles teammate Winston Justice and many other current NFL players.
 He became one of the top wide receiver recruits in the nation, with many collegiate football programs pursuing his services.
 He was named the 2004 Glenn Davis Award winner by the Los Angeles Times as Southern California's player of the year.
 He also ran track and played baseball and was scouted by both the Tampa Bay Rays and Philadelphia Phillies in his senior year.
 In track, he was timed at 10.5 seconds in the 100 meters.

 Jackson caught 60 passes for 1,075 yards for 15 touchdowns his senior year, leading the Jackrabbits to a CIF Southern Section championship.
 He was pressed into service last minute as a defensive back in the section title game against Los Alamitos High School, responding with two interceptions, one which he returned 68 yards for a touchdown to help fuel Long Beach Poly's 21–6 victory.

 To cap off his high school career, Jackson was voted the Most Valuable Player at the U.S. Army All-American Bowl in San Antonio, where he caught seven passes for 141 yards and passed for a 45-yard touchdown in leading the West to a 35–3 victory in a game that featured 80 of the nation's top players.
 However, he was also involved in an embarrassing play when he attempted to somersault from the five-yard line for a touchdown, but landed on the one-yard line, leaving the football there.
 ESPN.coms Tom Lemming rated him as the number four wide receiver in the country, PrepStar Magazine named him an All-American and a member of its Dream Team Top 100 players, and Calhisports.com voted him the 2004 Mr. Football State Player of the Year.
 He committed to the football program at the University of California, Berkeley under Coach Jeff Tedford, making his announcement on Southern California's FSN West.
 Jackson waited until the deadline to choose between scholarship offers for California and the University of Southern California.